Connect with others who understand.

 3. Avoid Salt, Sugar, and Saturated Fats

-Just as there are foods that support heart health, other foods can clog your arteries, increase your blood pressure, and make it more difficult for your heart to function.
-With HCM, your heart may already be working harder, or there may be a narrowing that limits how much blood can flow from the left ventricle to the aorta.
-By cutting out or limiting certain foods, you can avoid creating extra roadblocks for your heart to overcome.
+Just as some foods support heart health, others can clog your arteries, raise your blood pressure, and make it harder for your heart to work well.
+With HCM, your heart may already be working harder.
+In some people, narrowing can also limit how much blood flows from the left ventricle to the aorta.
+By cutting out or limiting certain foods, you can reduce extra strain on your heart and help it work more efficiently.

 Salt